Kloudless/meeting-scheduler/README.md

 ```

 ### Customize the Schedule URL
-By default, after creating a [Meeting Window](#meetingwindow) in the Setup View,
+By default, after creating a [Meeting Window](#meeting-window) in the Setup View,
-a url in format of `https://kloudl.es/m/MEETING_WINDOW_ID` is generated.
+a URL link with the format `https://kloudl.es/m/MEETING_WINDOW_ID` is generated.
 Kloudless hosts this URL by default so your users can use this URL to launch
 the Schedule View and schedule events.

-However, if you'd like to host your own page that launches the Schedule View, or
+However, if you'd like to host your own page that launches the Schedule View,
-if you'd like to customize the view in any way, you would need to
+or if you'd like to customize the view in any way, you would need to
 configure the schedule URL by using the `scheduleUrl` option.

 The `scheduleUrl` option is a template string that contains the text